me-tusharchandra/PlateMate/README.md

 4. **View Analysis**: See if the product is safe for you based on your health profile
 5. **Explore Alternatives**: If a product is unsafe, check the suggested alternatives
 6. **Update Profile**: Modify your health information as needed

+## Barcode Scanning

+PlateMate supports two methods for barcode detection:

+1. **pyzbar (Recommended)**: For optimal barcode scanning performance, install the pyzbar library and its dependencies (libzbar).
+This provides the most reliable detection for both standard barcodes (UPC, EAN, etc.) and QR codes.

+2. **OpenCV Fallback**: If pyzbar is not available, the application will use OpenCV-based detection methods.
+These work best with QR codes but can also detect standard barcodes under good lighting conditions.

+Tips for successful barcode scanning:
+- Ensure good lighting conditions
+- Hold the camera steady
+- Position the barcode in the center of the frame
+- For best results, use a device with autofocus capabilities

 ## API Endpoints